kpoxo6op/homepage/data/blog/001-gitlab-docker-windows-runner.md

 cat ~/terraform-admin-key.json
 ```

-Terraform will use the key we have created to provision Google Cloud resources.
+Terraform will connect to Google Cloud as `Terraform Admin` with the key in our
+home directory.

 <!-- TODO test creating the bucket via terraform -->
 <!-- https://cloud.google.com/docs/terraform/resource-management/store-state -->